Secret Window: Plot

-After catching his wife Amy having an affair with their friend Ted, mystery writer Mort Rainey retreats to his cabin at Tashmore Lake in upstate New York, while Amy stays in their marital home.
+After catching his wife Amy having an affair with their friend Ted, mystery writer Mort Rainey retreats to his cabin in upstate New York.
 Six months later, Mort, depressed and suffering from writer's block, has delayed finalizing the divorce.

-One day, a man named John Shooter arrives at the cabin and accuses Mort of plagiarizing his short story, "Sowing Season".
+A man named John Shooter arrives at the cabin and accuses Mort of plagiarizing his short story, "Sowing Season".
 Upon reading Shooter's manuscript, Mort discovers it is virtually identical to his own story, "Secret Window", except for the ending.
-The following day, Mort, who once plagiarized another author's story, tells Shooter that his story was published in a mystery magazine two years before Shooter's, invalidating his plagiarism claim.
+The following day, Mort, who once plagiarized another author's story, tells Shooter that his story was published in a mystery magazine before Shooter's, invalidating his claim.
 Shooter demands proof and warns Mort against contacting the police.
-That night, Mort's dog, Chico, is found dead outside the cabin, along with a note from Shooter giving Mort three days to provide proof.
+That night, Mort's dog, Chico, is found dead outside the cabin, along with a note from Shooter giving Mort three days.

 Mort reports the incident to Sheriff Newsome.
-Mort drives to his and Amy's house intending to retrieve a copy of the magazine but leaves because Ted and Amy are there.
-Mort instead hires private investigator Ken Karsch, who stakes out the cabin and speaks to Tom Greenleaf, a local resident who may have seen Shooter and Mort talking together.
-At the cabin, Shooter appears and demands that Mort revise his story's ending to Shooter's version, where the protagonist kills his wife.
-When an arson fire destroys Amy and Mort's house, and presumably the magazine, Mort reveals to the police that he has an enemy.
+Mort drives to his and Amy's house to retrieve a copy of the magazine, but he leaves because Ted and Amy are there.
+Mort hires private investigator Ken Karsch, who stakes out the cabin and speaks to Tom Greenleaf, a local resident.
+At the cabin, Shooter appears and demands that Mort revise the ending of his story, giving it Shooter's twist, in which the protagonist kills his wife.
+When a fire destroys Amy and Mort's house, and presumably the magazine, Mort tells the police that he has an enemy.

-Karsch tells Mort that he suspects Shooter has threatened Greenleaf after Greenleaf claimed he never saw Mort and Shooter talking together.
-Mort and Karsch agree to confront Shooter but first choose to meet up with Greenleaf at the local diner the next morning.
-Arriving late, Mort discovers that neither Karsch nor Greenleaf showed up at the diner.
-On his way back, Mort encounters Ted at a gas station where Ted demands Mort sign the divorce papers.
-Believing Shooter is in Ted's employ, Mort refuses, taunts Ted, and leaves.
+Mort and Karsch agree to confront Shooter but first plan to meet up with Greenleaf at the local diner the next morning, but neither Karsch nor Greenleaf show up.
+On his way home, Mort encounters Ted, who demands that Mort sign the divorce papers.
+Believing Shooter is in Ted's employ, Mort refuses.

-Later, Shooter summons Mort to a meeting place; when he arrives, Mort finds Karsch and Greenleaf dead inside Greenleaf's truck and passes out at the sight.
-When he recovers Shooter tells Mort he killed the two men because they had "interfered" in his business, and warns Mort he has deliberately implicated him in the two men's murders (having used Mort's axe and screwdriver as the murder weapons) and implies Mort should dispose of the bodies.
-Mort agrees to meet Shooter at his cabin to show him the magazine containing his story, which is supposed to arrive that day, having been sent overnight by his literary agent.
-Mort later retrieves his tools and then pushes Greenleaf's truck with both bodies still in it off a steep cliff into a water-filled quarry where it sinks.
+Later, Shooter summons Mort; when he arrives, Mort finds Karsch and Greenleaf dead.
+Shooter tells Mort he killed the two men because they "interfered."
+He warns Mort that he has implicated him in their murders and implies Mort should dispose of the bodies.
+Mort agrees to meet Shooter at his cabin to show him the magazine containing his story, which has been sent overnight by his agent.
+Mort disposes of the bodies.